- What are Erikson’s four domains of identity?

 - How does identity develop?

-- How does identity develop in adolescence?
+- How does a teenager develop his self identity?

 - At what age is identity formed?

-- What is moratorium identity?
+- What is your individual identity?

 What are Erikson’s four domains of identity?